Manaslu Circuit Trek Detail information

 What about the accommodation and meals available during Manaslu Trek?

 Sunrise Adventure Trek provides services as per the guest requirements.
-Here trekking to Upper Mustang includes lodge or guest house for accommodation with twin bed sharing room, if you are in a group and if you are a solo traveler, you have the private room and for meals, we have some options like continental foods, Italian, Indian and Chinese cuisine etc. Whereas, for drinking water, you can buy the mineral bottles or safe drinking water from the hotel either you can bring water tablets.
+Here trekking to Round Manaslu includes lodge or guest house for accommodation with twin bed sharing room, if you are in a group and if you are a solo traveler, you have the private room and for meals, we have some options like continental foods, Italian, Indian and Chinese cuisine etc. Whereas, for drinking water, you can buy the mineral bottles or safe drinking water from the hotel either you can bring water tablets.

 What is the best season for trekking to Manaslu Circuit?

 Nepal contains mainly four seasons: summer, winter, autumn, and spring.
 Simply, foreigners don’t trek at monsoon because the time is very muddy, rainy with leeches and the most important thing it lacks the proper views of stunning Himalayas.
-The best time for attracting tourism in Nepal is autumn, summer, and spring as the weather is excellent and you get the magnificent views in this time.
+The best time for trekking and attracting tourism in Nepal is autumn, summer, and spring as the weather is excellent and you get the magnificent views in this time.
 Trek to Manaslu Circuit provides you incredible views of landscapes in such seasons with moderate temperature and clear sky which include the months of March to November.
 The time also provides you the best scenarios filled with enchanting flowers.
 Summertime is also much many for Upper Mustang Trek than others region as it won’t rain much there.

 Day 01: Arrival in Kathmandu Airport (1345m/4428ft)